 December 2017: Phase III and final reports will be completed - ON HOLD

 FY 2016: $760,000

-The project is currently in Phase III.
-The FOT is being conducted.
+The project was in Phase III.
+The FOT is discontinued effective May 6, 2017.

 Participating States.
 Each applied for and received Motor Carrier Safety Assistance Program (MCSAP) High Priority grant funds to support the testing with their inspection personnel: